 Aging is a natural process of human development.
 Your body experiences many changes throughout life.
-Over time as you transition into different life stages, your biological functions change as well—several functions, such as fertility, memory function, and immune system health, decrease as you age.
+Over time as you transition into geriatric life stages, your biological functions change as well—several functions, such as fertility, memory function, and immune system health, decrease as you age.
 The number of cells surrounding many organ systems also decreases.
+There are many conflicting theories on what causes aging, but what are the three major theories of aging?

 The Evolutionary theory focuses greatly on the idea that organisms reproduce more than necessary to anticipate that not every offspring will survive.
 If one offspring survives, they inherently pass this survival instinct down to their offspring, who pass it to theirs—attempting to answer life’s puzzling questions, though fascinating to learn about, often requires ongoing research.